Greta Hodgkinson: Teaching and Mentoring

 Greta Hodgkinson has assumed the role of Artist-in-Residence with the National Ballet of Canada since the company’s 2020-21 season, teaching and coaching the company’s next generation of dancers in its extensive repertoire.

-In 2017, she was invited by world renowned choreographer Alexei Ratmansky to stage his version of Romeo and Juliet for the famed Bolshoi Ballet in Moscow, Russia.
-She was also Stager, Rehearsal Director and Creative Assistant on Frame by Frame, choreographed by Guillaume Côté, directed by Robert Lepage.
+In 2017, she was invited by choreographer Alexei Ratmansky to stage his version of Romeo and Juliet for the famed Bolshoi Ballet in Moscow, Russia.
+She was also Stager, Rehearsal Director, and Creative Assistant on Frame by Frame, choreographed by Guillaume Côté, directed by Robert Lepage.

 Mentoring

-In 2021, she founded Dance Mentoring by Greta, a unique and comprehensive mentorship program for dancers that addresses the challenges and demands artists face today.
-Providing dancers with the tools, inspiration, opportunities and feed-back, Greta hopes to help them realize their goals and aspirations and enjoy a long and successful career.
+In 2021, she founded Dance Mentoring by Greta, a comprehensive mentorship program for dancers that aims to address the challenges and demands artists face today and give tools, opportunities, and feedback to help them realize their goals.

-Hodgkinson is a sought-after judge for international dance competitions worldwide, such as Youth America Grand Prix (Toronto and Indianapolis, 2023).
+Hodgkinson is a judge for international dance competitions worldwide, such as Youth America Grand Prix (Toronto and Indianapolis, 2023).
 She has served as a peer assessor for Professional Grants Programs.
 She is a frequent guest speaker for organizations such as Canada’s National Academy of Dance Education Educator’s Conference, the Armenian Relief Society’s INSPIRE women’s event and Providence Healthcare Foundation’s Evening of Inspiration.

 Teaching

 Ms. Hodgkinson is passionate about empowering young artists and is committed to passing on her extensive knowledge and expertise.
-She is extensively engaged in community outreach, teaching master classes within the community at the University of Toronto and in Regent Park as well as across the country and throughout the United States.
+She is extensively engaged in community outreach, teaching master classes within the community at the University of Toronto and in Regent Park, as well as across the country and throughout the United States.
 She is a member of the guest faculty at Toronto Metropolitan University.

 Recent engagements as guest teacher include OnDance (Milan, Italy, 2020), The School of Cadence Ballet (Toronto, Canada, 2020), Ocean State Ballet (Providence, USA, 2022), Ballet RI (Providence, USA, 2023 also: artistic coach), Ocean State Ballet (Providence, USA, 2023), The School of Cadence Ballet (Toronto, Canada, 2023), The National Ballet of Canada (Toronto, Canada, 2023).